 A quick method for identifying camphor is by crushing the leaves or peeling a twig or piece of bark.
 This releases oils and the scent of camphor.
 Don’t confuse it with the native red bay which smells similar.

 Mowing can be an effective means of killing the seedling trees.
 Herbicides are an effective control method for trees and stumps.
-If you live in north and central Florida, take notice of this tree and remove it from your landscape.
+If you live in North or Central Florida, take notice of this tree and remove it from your landscape.